What to Eat in Tokyo, Japan A Guide to Tokyo Cuisine by JetSettingFools.com

 Platter of sushi at Tsukiji Outer Market restaurant in Tokyo, Japan

-Sushi is a Tokyo culinary artform.
-There are countless sushi places in Tokyo – from elegant and intimate to cheap and quick.
-Nigiri sushi – or nigirizushi – is the most popular and often considered the best sushi in Tokyo.
+Sushi is a culinary artform that comes in many different styles.
+Nigiri sushi – or nigirizushi – is the most popular and often considered the best in Tokyo.

-Familiar to many sushi lovers, nigiri is pressed rice topped with a single slice of fish (and often a dollop of wasabi, which is concealed between the fish and rice).
-Tuna, salmon and unagi (freshwater eel with sweet sauce) are common fish used in nigiri.
+Familiar to many sushi lovers, nigiri is pressed rice topped with a single slice of fish and often a dollop of wasabi.
+Tuna, salmon and unagi are typical fish used in nigiri.

 Piece of sushi at Genki Sushi in Tokyo, Japan

 Sushi rolls, called makizushi or maki, are not nearly as prevalent in Japan as they are in the United States.
-When we did spot maki on a Tokyo sushi menu, the rolls were simple, unlike the elaborate westernized rolls we are accustomed to consuming.
+When we did spot maki on a Tokyo sushi menu, they weren’t the elaborate creations we’d become accustomed to.

-We pushed ourselves to eat Japanese sushi menu items that we were unfamiliar with, but that rank as Tokyo must-try food.
-Try as we might, not everything we ate was to our liking.
+We pushed ourselves to eat Japanese sushi menu items that were unfamiliar, but rank as Tokyo must-try food.
+Unsurprisingly, not everything we ate was to our liking.

-Sashimi is a Tokyo specialty food.
 Often mistakenly called sushi, sashimi is thinly sliced raw fish served without any rice or other accompaniments.
-The best sushi restaurants in Tokyo, Japan usually serve sashimi, too.
+We loved the sashimi in Tokyo!

 Sushi Roll and Sake at kaiten sushi restaurant Toriton at SkyTree in Tokyo, Japan